Suppliers face battle to meet plane order backlog

 "Not all, but some, maybe even many, suppliers are reaching capacity, whether in terms of production, management or cash," he warned.

-David Hess, president of Pratt & Whitney, a United Technologies unit (UTX.N), said his company checks with suppliers rigorously on training, headcount capability and systems to make sure they are prepared when production of the company's geared turbofan engine ramps up.
+David Hess, president of Pratt & Whitney, a United Technologies unit, said his company checks with suppliers rigorously on training, headcount capability and systems to make sure they are prepared when production of the company's geared turbofan engine ramps up.

 Stan Deal, Boeing vice president and general manager, supply chain management, said the U.S. planemaker learned during the development of the Dreamliner, which had more than a three-year delay in the face of production and design issues, that attention to details with suppliers can help ward off problems.